vincentschall/ChessGUI/README.md

 - `conda create -n chessgui python=3.12`
 - `conda activate chessgui`
 - `conda install python-chess pillow`
+If you want to play against an engine or analyse PGN files, you will need to download Stockfish and set the correct path to the executable at the top of main.py.
-Now you can run the app with `python3 main.py`
+Now you can run the app with `python3 main.py`!